 In September 2017, Hurricane Maria, a Category 4 storm packing sustained winds of 155 miles per hour, took direct aim at Puerto Rico.
-Ranking as the worst natural disaster to ever hit the island, the hurricane devastated Puerto Rico’s electrical grid and left most of its residents without power for more than six months, according to the U.S. Department of Energy.
+The hurricane devastated Puerto Rico’s electrical grid and left most of its residents without power for more than six months, according to the U.S. Department of Energy.

 Building a Safety Net